- Conservative style

 We like the front seats in the Rogue Sport—gifted from other Nissan products, no doubt—but the rear seat is cramped without much leg room.
 The utility in the “crossover utility vehicle” is a 20-cubic-foot cargo area that holds plenty.
 It’s better when the small second row is folded flat and opens to more than 53 cubic feet.

-All Rogue Sports feature automatic emergency braking—lifesaving technology—but top trims get driver assistance features that can reduce fatigue in long drives.
+The 2019 Rogue Sport offers standard automatic emergency braking, but the most expensive models get driver assistance features that can reduce fatigue in long drives, under the "ProPilot" name.

 We like the Rogue Sport closer to its base price, where it’s a better value.
 All Rogue Sports feature a 7.0-inch touchscreen for infotainment, Bluetooth connectivity, a USB port, and Apple CarPlay and Android Auto compatibility.
 Top trims add leather, navigation, 19-inch wheels, and a moonroof.